-Hosted by English-speaking Frontiers Danish Shooting Director, Jens Torp, shooters experience superior sporting-quality game birds at the finest Danish estates.
-The mallard season begins in September, followed by pheasants (with some mallards intermixed) from mid-October–mid-November.
+Hosted by Frontiers English-speaking Danish Shooting Director, Jens Torp, shooters experience superior sporting-quality game birds at the finest Danish estates.
+The mallard season begins in September, followed by the pheasant season (with some mallards intermixed) from mid-October–mid-November.
 Denmark shooting is a primary venue for the veteran as well as the first-time gunner.
-Exceptional accommodations and gourmet cuisine, without stilted formality, are customary for each program–all in a lovely country with rolling green fields and large forests in an uncrowded countryside.
+Exceptional accommodations and gourmet cuisine—without stilted formality—are customary for each program, all in a lovely country with rolling green fields and large forests in an uncrowded countryside.

-Classic estate shoots for mallards only during September and combination driven pheasants, with some mallards intermixed, beginning mid-October were pioneered by Frontiers in the mid-70s.
-Groups comprise 8–10 shooters; non-shooters are warmly welcomed.
+In the mid-70s, Frontiers pioneered classic estate shoots for mallards (only during September) and combination driven pheasants (with some mallards intermixed) beginning mid-October.
+Groups are comprised of 8–10 shooters; non-shooters are warmly welcomed.

-Lodging at renowned Falsled Kro, on the island of Fyn, is included in most programs.
+Most programs include lodging at renowned Falsled Kro on the island of Fyn.
 Elegant manor homes and castles are available for private groups.
-Copenhagen offers the luxurious Hotel d’Angleterre, in city center, adjacent to Stroget, the famous walking street with upscale shops.
+Copenhagen offers the luxurious Hotel d’Angleterre in city center adjacent to Strøget, the famous walking street with upscale shops.

 Neutral colored European-style shooting attire is required along with appropriate eye and ear protection.
 Guns must be side-by-side or over/under doubles.
 Rental guns are available.
-Knee-high ‘Wellington” boots are suggested in the field.
+We suggest knee-high ‘Wellington” boots in the field.
 Evening wear is generally semi-formal with coat and tie.

-The colorful traditions of European shooting are still alive, well and revered in Denmark with the highly-bred, well-trained dogs retrieving beautifully and the traditional game parade at the end of the day.
-Numerous direct flight options are available to Copenhagen.
-The gun permit/licensing processing for those planning to travel with their own firearms is obtained in advance.
-With an English speaking escort, non-shooters enjoy organized excursions to nearby towns and interesting venues, and they are welcome to join shooters in the field.
-Denmark offers an ideal couple’s sporting vacation.
+The colorful traditions of European shooting are still alive and well, revered in Denmark today with well-bred, expertly trained dogs retrieving beautifully and the traditional game parade at the end of the day.
+Numerous direct flight options to Copenhagen are available.
+Those planning to travel with their own firearms will obtain gun permit/licensing in advance.
+With an English-speaking escort, non-shooters enjoy organized excursions to nearby towns and interesting venues, and they are welcome to join shooters in the field.
+Denmark makes an ideal sporting vacation for couples.